JohnLCaron/rlauxe/README.md

 0.7000   0.4000   0.6250   0.2500   0.6250

 Tables 7 and 8 in ALPHA, showing comparison ballot results, switch from using theta to using "mass at 1".
 So hard to compare.
+Also all the very small smaple sizes in Table 7 of ALPHA are surprising.
+5 ballots to reject the null hypothosis?

 However, see TestComparisonFromAlpha.kt; setting eta0 very high brings the numbers down such that comparison is much better than polling, and can deal even with very small margins: